Patient information: Kidney stones in children (Beyond the Basics)

 Cystine — Children with high levels of cystine in the urine should drink more fluids.
 Some children will be given a medicine that reduces the acidity (ie, increases the pH) of the urine (potassium citrate or potassium carbonate).

 Low citrate — Children who have a low level of citrate in the urine are usually given a treatment to increase citrate levels (potassium citrate or potassium bicarbonate).

-Struvite — Struvite stones usually develop because of a urinary tract infection.
-Preventing future urinary tract infections can help to prevent struvite stones.
+Struvite — Struvite stones usually develop because of a UTI.
+Preventing future UTIs can help to prevent struvite stones.
 This is discussed separately.
 (See "Patient information: Urinary tract infections in children (Beyond the Basics)".)

 Complementary and alternative therapies — There are no data about the safety or benefit of complementary and alternate therapies for kidney stones in children (including herbs, homeopathy, acupuncture, and others).
 We do not recommend these therapies because they are unproven.

 Monitoring — After a first kidney stone, the child's doctor or nurse might recommend an imaging test (like ultrasound) to monitor for new stones.
 This is especially important for children who are at high risk of kidney stones.

 Your child's healthcare provider is the best source of information for questions and concerns related to your child's medical problem.